Wayne Yip

-Wayne Che Yip (born 1981) is a British television director, most notably connected with Utopia, Doctor Who and Amazon Prime's The Lord of the Rings: The Rings of Power.
+Wayne Che Yip (born 1981) is a British television director, most notably connected with Utopia, Doctor Who and Amazon Prime's The Lord of the Rings: The Rings of Power and Fallout.

 Early life and education

 Wayne was born in Oxford in 1981 and was educated at Dragon School, Abingdon School, D'Overbroeck's College and later studied at Banbury College where he graduated in 2004 with a degree in graphic design.

 Career

-Work with Alex Garcia Lopez
+Work with Alex García López

-He developed an interest in filmmaking after working in the Phoenix Picturehouse in Jericho and came to prominence when he co-wrote and directed Happy Birthday Grandad with Alex Garcia Lopez, which won the 2007 Sixty Seconds of Fame BAFTA.
+He developed an interest in filmmaking after working in the Phoenix Picturehouse in Jericho and came to prominence when he co-wrote and directed Happy Birthday Grandad with Alex García López, which won the 2007 Sixty Seconds of Fame BAFTA.

 The pair then created the short films Samantha (2008), Be Lucky (2008) and Diego's Story (2009), as well as the episode "Would Like To Meet" (2010) of the Channel 4 anthology series Coming Up.

 Following on from this, they went on to direct the first half of the fourth series of Secret Diary of a Call Girl (2011), starring Billie Piper, three episodes of the third series of Misfits and the second half of the first series of Dennis Kelly's Utopia (2013).